 My Badass U-Lock (Abus U Lock Mini – $$) – This lock is an excellent example of what features you want in a solid U-lock.
-I’ve used it for years in San Francisco and it continues to keep my bike safe.
-If you aren’t a fan of this lock specifically, use this as a minimum requirement guide.
+I’ve used it for years on the streets of San Francisco and it continues to keep my bike safe into 2023 and beyond.
+This guide can still be used to make sure any lock you buy has these important traits.

 Photos & Videos by Andrew Finch featuring my locks and bikes.

 1. Double-bolting shackle (most locks in 2023 have this these days)

 On a single-bolting shackle, one end of the U gets locked, while the other end is just a curve held in place by the structure of the U. With one cut, the curved section will fall out because nothing is holding it in place.
 On a double-bolting shackle, both ends of the U-lock are secured.
 If a thief is able to cut through your lock once with a double-bolted shackle, they would not be able to squeeze your bike frame through the lock.
 They would have to cut it TWICE to remove a piece of the lock.
 A double-bolting shackle is not only more secure, but it makes it easier to insert the U into the lock.
 You can place it straight in instead of having to twist and turn it.

 Most new U-locks are all double shackles, but if you find an old U-lock with a curved end, don’t bother using it it in a high risk location.